How to Set Up Workflow Triggers

 Q: Can I have multiple triggers for the same workflow?

-A: Each workflow can only have one trigger URL, but you can create multiple workflows with different triggers if you need different processing rules for various lead sources.
+A: Each workflow can only have one trigger URL.
+If you need different processing rules for various lead sources, create multiple workflows with different triggers.

 Q: What should I do if my trigger stops working?